How I Build and Run This Website January 15, 2026

 RUN sed -i 's/listen 80;/listen 8080;/' /etc/nginx/conf.d/default.conf

 Four lines.
-Copy the built HTML into nginx's default directory, expose port 8080 (Cloud Run requirement), and tweak the config to listen on that port instead of 80.
+Copy the built HTML into nginx, expose port 8080, and update the config to listen there.

 The CI/CD Pipeline